roglaend/wasm-master/README.md

   Bash scripts for deploying and running the system on the [UIS BBChain cluster](https://www.bbchain.no/).

 - **`paxos-wasm/`**
-  Core of the final implementation.
-This directory contains all WebAssembly components and supporting infrastructure:
+  The final implementation.
+This directory contains all WebAssembly components, supporting infrastructure and custom host application:

+    - **`core/`**
+    Core Wasm components implemented: proposer, acceptor, learner, kv-store, failure-detector, leader-detector and storage.

   - **`agents/`**
-    Wasm components for all the Paxos agent roles.
+    Wasm components for all the Paxos agent roles: proposer-agent, acceptor-agent and learner-agent.

-  - **`core/`**
-    Core logic implemented as Wasm components.

   - **`runners/`**
-    Includes both the coordinator and runner implementations.
+    Wasm components for both the Runner and Coordinator.

-  - **`network-ws/`** *(network – WASI sockets)*
+  - **`network-ws/`**
-    Wasm components for networking: client-server, network server, serializers, TCP client, and UDP client (not used in final setup).
+    Wasm components for networking using WASI Sockets: client-server, network-server, network-client, serializer.

+  - **`runner-ws/`**
+    Host-side logic for instantiating and executing Wasm components.
+    Includes custom host implementations of WIT interfaces: host-control, network-server, network-client, serializer, storage.
+    Include `config.yaml` to configure the the Paxos system.
     Also includes helpful scripts:
-    - `run-local.sh`: Launches the full local cluster.
+    - `run-local.sh`: Launches the full local cluster using windows terminal windows.
     - `run-demo-client`: Sends client requests to the system.

-  - **`runner-ws/`**
-    Host-side logic for instantiating and executing Wasm components.

   - **`paxos-ws-client/`**
     Simulates real client behavior by sending Paxos requests to the cluster.

   - **`shared/`**
-    Shared resources used across components — WIT interfaces, configuration files, and common types.
+    Shared resources used across components — WIT interfaces, custom build helpers, example configuration files, proto file etc.

-  - _Other folders inside `paxos-wasm/`_
-    Additional code that reflects the system’s evolution, including prior experiments (e.g., with gRPC networking).
-Not relevant to the final architecture.

 ## Prerequisites

-Before building or running the project, ensure you have the following installed in your **WSL environment**:
+Before building or running the project, ensure you have the following installed in your **Linux environment**:

 ### 1. Rust & Cargo